Adriks976/gitlab-manager/README.md

   * lists them wip or not
   * update a MR with label and milestone
 * changelog:
-  * print changelog for a certain milestone (aka next tag)
+  * print changelog for a certain milestone (aka next tag) in different output: json, text, html
   * push with the release API on gitlab your changelog

 ## Table of Contents